-Our Dealer Manager has a limited operating history and our ability to implement our investment strategy is dependent, in part, upon the ability of our Dealer Manager to successfully conduct our offerings, which makes an investment in us more speculative.
+Our ability to implement our investment strategy is dependent, in part, upon the ability of our Dealer Manager to successfully conduct our offerings, which makes an investment in us more speculative.

 We have retained LaSalle Investment Management Distributors, LLC, an affiliate of our Advisor, to conduct our offerings (the "Dealer Manager").
 The success of this offering, and our ability to implement our business strategy, is dependent upon the ability of our Dealer Manager to build and maintain a network of broker-dealers to sell our shares to their clients.
 If our Dealer Manager is not successful in establishing, operating and managing this network of broker-dealers, our ability to raise proceeds through this offering will be limited, and we may not have adequate capital to execute our investment strategy.
 If we are unsuccessful in executing our investment strategy, you could lose all or a part of your investment.